 If careers in the fields of art/design and sports interest you, then taking up vocational subjects like Fine Arts or Physical Education will prove to be beneficial and add value to your profile.
 Additionally, there are some reputed universities that offer up to 15% relaxation in cut-offs to students who are exceptional at extracurriculars and sports.
-Some of them include, University of Delhi, Jamia Milia Islamia, SRM University, etc. Click here to read more about the universities in India offering sports quota admissions.
+Some of the universities in India offering sports quota include University of Delhi, Jamia Milia Islamia, SRM University, etc.

 These subjects are also great if you are going to focus on preparing for entrance exams.
 Since they are more practical than theoretical, they require lesser time for practice and learning, thus allowing you more time to focus on your entrance preparation and core subjects.

 However, being vocational subjects, many colleges of Delhi University don’t accept them in best-of-four calculations for admissions, therefore you might face some percentage deduction.